-The vice chairman, your author, had, in anticipation of his mervice, prepared a paper which he entitled "Selection of a Church Pastor."
-In it, my attempt was to put my thoughts in order and to distribute those thoughts to my fellow committee members.
-The four page report included the biblical references which are found In First Timothy and Titus dealing with the qualifications of a pastor.
-It also included my views as to the role of the pastor an an administor, in addition to his role as a preacher and as one who over-saw the special ministerial needs and care of the congremation.
+The vice chairman, your author, had, in anticipation of his service, prepared a paper which he entitled "Selection of a Church Pastor."
+In it, my attempt was to put my thoughts in order and distribute those thoughts to my fellow committee members.
+The four-page report included the biblical references which are found in First Timothy and Titus dealing with the qualifications of a pastor.
+It also included my views as to the role of the pastor as an administer, in addition to his role as a preacher and as one who over-saw the special ministerial needs and care of the congregation.
 I believed that our new pastor needed to have skills in planning, supervising and evaluating the efforts of the church as an administrator equally as to the other two responsibilities that he would have.
-It was my intention that we seek constant prayer and quidance of the Holy Spirit in finding God's man for our church and the committee as a whole took that position from the very bouinning.
-The chairman of the committee was a man who was well hown for his organizational abilities and planning and methodical nuproach to his work.
+It was my intention that we seek constant prayer and guidance of the Holy Spirit in finding God's man for our church and the committee as a whole took that position from the very beginning.
+The chairman of the committee was a man who was well known for his organizational abilities and planning and methodical approach to his work.
 He set out to have the committee undertake its task in that manner.